Tarot Runes I Ching Stichomancy Contact

 Today's Runes for Salvador Dali

-The Cross spread is used to plot the arc of your life and the forces acting on it.
-It is the most popular spread, giving a very complete view of the situation.
+The Norn spread is used to plot the crucial elements of past, present, and future, and to reveal the evolution of the situation through the arc of time.
 Stone Runes are most commonly used for questions about the natural world and things beyond human control.

-The top rune represents a force that works for you.
+The left rune represents an important element of the past.
 Ehwaz is the rune of the eight-legged horse that the god Odin rode into battle.
 Horses are symbolic of a number of things.
 Firstly, horses may symbolize vehicles such as cars, motorcycles, planes, or boats.
 Secondly, horses may symbolize not wealth, but status.
 Thirdly, horses may symbolize motion towards an objective.
 As such, this rune suggests a journey or a quest to achieve a goal or improve one's station in life.
 On a deeper level, the rune Ehwaz evokes the unique relationship of horse and rider as an inseparable team.
 To the modern eye this may be the relationship of master and underling, but to the Norse it was a total union.
 In fact, early representations of Odin are not of a man and a horse, but, of a centaur-like creature - the ultimate symbiosis of Man and Nature.